 Access into a large hall with ground floor reception rooms divided by a central staircase.

 Drawing room with two large sofas and a wood burning stove.
 Blüthner piano.
 Two armchairs positioned in front of the large bay window afford far-reaching views over farmland towards the Cheviot Hills and coast.

 Sitting room with two double sofas, armchair, Smart TV and wood burning stove.

-Kitchen with Brittania range cooker with five burner hob and double oven, slimline dishwasher, large fridge with a separate freezer compartment above.
-Roberts radio.
+Kitchen with Brittania range cooker with five burner hob and double oven, slimline dishwasher, large fridge/freezer (with pull-out freezer drawers), Roberts radio.
 Informal dining space with bench seating and chairs for up to 10.
 There is a full size dishwasher, washing machine and separate dryer in the utility room to the rear of the formal dining room.

 Formal dining room with large dining table and seating for 12 guests.
 Open fire.
 Sonos sound system.
 There is an additional table in the bay window which could be utilised for extra dining space if required using chairs from the kitchen.

 Small utility / boot room sits to the rear of the dining room with Belfast sink, WC, full-size dishwasher, washing machine and separate dryer.

 Bedroom one - front facing master bedroom with super king bed, side tables, chest of drawers, decorative fireplace.
 Five steps lead up to a separate dressing room with plenty of wardrobe space.
 This is also an ideal space to place a travel cot for families with young children.

 En suite bathroom with roll top bath, large shower with rainforest head and separate mixer, heated towel rail and WC.